MBrouns/Kirkwood-Water-Crisis/docs/infrastructureSystem.md

 Due to *Leakages* the theoretical capacity will not always be reached.
 Leakages are set to decrease the theoretical capacity by 30% and the resulting capacity is captured in the *practical infrastructure capacity*.
 This capacity is then used together with the *total water demand* coming from the population system to  determine the *infrastructure shortage*.

 The *planning of new infrastructure* is done based on the *infrastructure shortage*, *infrastructure surplus* and the *aging infrastructure*.
 Infrastructure becomes planned in a period of 1/10th of a year (*infrastructure planning time*).
 Planned infrastructure gets build in 5 years (*Infrastructure building time*) and is constrained  by the available staff for building infrastructure (*Available building capacity by staff*) and the available funds for building infrastructure (*Available building capacity by funds*).

+## Assumptions
+Several assumptions needed to be made due to gaps in the background reading.
+These assumptions are described in this section.

+### Effect of maintenance on aging time:
+In the background reading it was described that at 8% maintenance per year the average aging time of infrastructure is 30 years.
+We assumed that when there is 0% maintained per year, the average aging time will become 15 years.

+### Effect of capacity pushing on aging time:
+The background reading described that pushing the infrastructure can drastically decrease the lifespan of infrastructure.
+We assumed that at the maximum pushing of infrastructure of 30% the lifespan of infrastructure is decreased by 10 years.

 ## Interface description
 This section will describe the variables this system needs from other subsystems and the variables this system provides which can be used by other subsystems.